advanced-go/advanced-go/README.md

 # Advanced Go

 Advanced Go is an exercise in creating [a better way to write software][robpike], by extending REST from the service/HTTP layer to the application layer.
-The following implementations frame a new application software development paradigm based on REST.

-Go is a project to make building production software easier and more productive
+The following goals are examined when applying REST to packages, error handling, URLs, and testing. <!-- Go is a project to make building production software easier and more productive. -->

 1. Reduce complexity
 2. Reduce toil